 Base layers sit next to your skin and are responsible for helping you regulate your body temperature by wicking moisture, thereby helping you stay dry and warm.
-Base layers come in tops and bottoms in a variety of styles (T-shirts, long-sleeves, quarter-zips, tank tops, long bottoms and more) and are typically made from wool or synthetic fabrics, like polyester.
-Base layers aren’t made from cotton, because cotton doesn't efficiently wick away moisture from your skin, takes a long time to dry and is a poor insulator.
+Base layers come in tops and bottoms in a variety of styles (T-shirts, long -sleeves, quarter-zips, tank tops, long bottoms and more) and are typically made from wool or synthetic fabrics, like polyester.
+Base layers shouldn’t be made from cotton, because cotton doesn't efficiently wick away moisture from your skin, takes a long time to dry and is a poor insulator.

 What is a layering system?

-A layering system usually involves wearing a base layer, mid layer (often a fleece) and top layer (often a down jacket) with a weatherproof shell, according to Tim Brown, senior product manager at REI.
+A layering system usually involves wearing a base layer, mid layer (often a fleece) and top layer (often a down jacket) with a weatherproof shell, according to Tim Brown, senior product manager at REI Co-op.
 The idea is to stay warm and dry without overheating.